Family

 When a friend introduced me to the submarine songs of Tommy Cox, it struck a chord in me.
 I felt the urge to do something similar, although for different reasons and from a very different perspective.
 Ideas for songs sprang into my head as fast as I could write them down.
 The only problem was the sheer effrontery of writing submarine songs when I'm not a submariner, but a little encouragement from some real boomer vets got me over that hurdle.

-I played electric and acoustic guitars and 8-string bass, sequenced the MIDI tracks for "Old Ships," and sang all the vocals except the last track.
+I played electric and acoustic guitars and 8-string bass, sequenced the MIDI tracks for "Old Ships," and sang.
 I was also the recording engineer and producer.
-Guest vocals on "Eternal Father, Strong to Save:" on verse 2, Rick Meunier; on verse 3, Lora, Paul, and Richard Meunier.
+Guest vocals on "Eternal Father, Strong to Save:" on verse 2, Rick Meunier (an authentic submariner); on verse 3, Lora, Paul, and Richard Meunier (an authentic submariner's wife and boys).
 Thank you for contributing to this project!

 Liner notes on the CD: